JarbasAI/browser_service/README.md

 # Firefox Browser Service Skill

+under a refactoring, use at your own risk

 it is a skill that keeps a webdriver instance ready to do stuff, helper class can be imported and used in any skill to control this browser

 if multiple skills make calls to webbrowser at once there will be trouble, some sort of queue will be implemented sometime